charleslien/leetcode/knowledge.md

 - For full-width layouts, ensure all parent elements (html, body, #root) have width:100%
 - Chrome and other browsers may require explicit width settings on parent containers
 - Default body styles in index.css may affect child element layouts

+## LaTeX Support
+- Use LatexRenderer component to render mathematical expressions
+- Supports both inline and display math modes
+- Uses KaTeX for fast rendering
+- Configured to render MathML output for better accessibility and compatibility
+- Example: `<LatexRenderer latex="E = mc^2" inline />`
+- When mixing LaTeX and regular text, use React Fragments and inline-block spans to prevent layout issues
+- When processing LaTeX expressions, preserve all whitespace in text segments
+- Only remove $ delimiters from LaTeX expressions, not surrounding whitespace

 ## Design Principles
 - Focus on core metrics (Problem ID, Thinking, Coding) in main view